Bug #357

 Using Wireshark I have traced the TCP communication between the player and the server, and obviously server closes TCP connection after some time of inactivity (I guess the time depends on server's configuration).
 But if I move the playing position slider right after resume the player reestablishes the connection from scratch (sending SYN) and it won't fail.

-#13 Updated by Michael Schwendt over 10 years ago
+#13 Updated by Michael Schwendt about 11 years ago

 It seems that the error doesn't occur if after resume quickly